Avocado Salmon Rice Bowl

 • Cook rice in salted water per package instructions.
 Take off heat when it’s just done.

 • Preheat a medium cooking pan over medium-high heat.
 Mix stock, lime juice, honey, and cilantro together.
-Pour the mixture into the preheated pan and let it simmer for about a minute.
-Take the pan off heat and mix rice into the liquid.
-Season with a little bit more salt, mix well, and set aside.
+Pour the mixture into the preheated pan and let it simmer for about a minute to reduce a little.

-• Preheat oven to 425 and cover a rimmed baking sheet with aluminum foil and grease it.
+• Preheat oven to 425℉ and cover a rimmed baking sheet with parchment paper.

 • Rub the salmon skin with some oil and place the fillets skin down on the prepared baking sheet.